amit-bhandari/amit-bhandari.github.io/content/posts/wave-progress-bar-compose.md

 ## Implementation

 ### Sine Wave
-Closest representation of wave like animation can be rendered using Sine wave, we can draw sine wave by using {{< newtabref href=https://developer.android.com/reference/android/graphics/Path title="path" >}} and {{< newtabref href=https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.math/sin.html title="sin" >}} api.
-Utility function to generate sine path is shown below with some customisation parameters being provided as parameters.
+The closest way to render a wave-like animation is by using a sine wave, which can be drawn with the Android {{< newtabref href=https://developer.android.com/reference/android/graphics/Path title="path" >}} and {{< newtabref href=https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.math/sin.html title="sin" >}} APIs.
+The utility function below generates a sine wave path, allowing for customization through various parameters.

 ```kotlin
 fun prepareSinePath(